Troy Video Game Design Schools

 Certificate in Programming for Electronic Games

-The certificate program includes 50 credits in information technology and electronic games programming.
-Coursework examines game development, three-dimensional design, digital layout, web programming, and multimedia.
+The certificate program includes 49 credits in information technology and electronic games programming.
+Coursework examines game development, three-dimensional design, game programming, web programming, and game development for mobile devices.
 Students have the opportunity to gain experience in programs such as Adobe Photoshop and Flash.

 Associate of Applied Science - Programming for Electronic Games

-The associate's degree program in electronic games programming provides students with a grounding in the techniques used in the video games industry, while positioning them to continue on to receive a four-year degree if desired.
-It includes 18 core hours in arts and sciences, a core of general information technology courses, and a concentration in electronic game development, which includes topics such as basic and advanced game development, game programming, and visualization.
+The associate's degree program in electronic games programming provides students with a grounding in the techniques used in the video games industry.
+It includes core courses in arts and sciences, a core of general information technology courses, and a concentration in electronic game development, which includes topics such as basic and advanced game development, game programming, and visualization.

 Other School Options

-Located about 33 miles from Troy, Schoolcraft College offers an associate's degree in computer graphics technology with a major in game design.
+Located about 33 miles from Troy, Schoolcraft College offers an associate's degree in computer graphics technology with a major in 3D and video graphics.